• Home

 • Some deliveries involve hauling hazard chemicals and other dangerous substances that could also put the driver’s health at risk.

-But there isn’t much extra compensation for doing a dangerous job.
+But there isn’t much extra compensation for working at such a dangerous job.

 Big Rig Driving in Fog and Storm